retentioneering/retentioneering-tools/docs/source/datasets/simple_shop.rst

 — ``timestamp``: a visit time.
 The format is ``YYYY-MM-DDThh:mm:ss.mmmmmm``.

-The full list of events:
+Here is the full list of events:

 .. raw:: html